suvendu-kumar/ChemicalDice/Readme.md

-The function `evaluate_fusion_model_nfold` can do n fold cross validation for evaluation of fusion methods, it takes Optional arguments `methods` list argument to evaluate the fusion model and `n_components` the number of components use for the fusion and the number of folds to use for cross-validation.
+The function `evaluate_fusion_model_nfold` can do n fold cross validation for evaluation of fusion methods, it takes Optional arguments `methods` list argument to evaluate the fusion model and `n_components` the number of components to use for the fusion and the number of folds to use for cross-validation.

 ``` {.python}